thiippal/logo-corpus/README.md

 # A repository for the chapter *A Corpus-Based Approach to Colour, Shape and Typography in Logos*

-This repository is associated with the chapter *A Corpus-Based Approach to Colour, Shape and Typography in Logos* by Christian Mosbæk Johannessen, Mads Lomholt Tvede, Kristoffer Claussen Boesen and Tuomo Hiippala, to be published in the edited volume *Empirical Multimodality Research* by
+This repository is associated with the chapter *A Corpus-Based Approach to Colour, Shape and Typography in Logos* by Christian Mosbæk Johannessen, Mads Lomholt Tvede, Kristoffer Claussen Boesen and Tuomo Hiippala, to be published in the edited volume *Empirical Multimodality Research* by Jana Pflaeging, Carman Ng, Janina Wildfeuer and John A. Bateman.

 ## What does this repository contain?